javadbat/jb-number-input-react/README.md

 # jb-number-input

+> [!WARNING]
+> this package is deprecated and moved to [jb-number-input/react](https://github.com/javadbat/jb-number-input/tree/main/react)

 this is a superset component on [jb-number-input](https://github.com/javadbat/jb-number-input) just for react. it's also use [jb-input-react](https://github.com/javadbat/jb-input-react) for standard input props and styles